mateone4you/archpi/README.md

 # archpi
-arch linux for raspberry pi 2-3 dwm only
+Arch Linux for raspberry pi 2-3, DWM only.